-Use 3×5 cards or other small pieces of paper to write down numbers 1-10, have your child place the matching number of Shopkins on the paper.
-For slightly older children you could write down simple math problems and have them show the answer in Shopkins.
+Use 3×5 cards or other small pieces of paper to write down the numbers 1–10, and have your child place the matching number of Shopkins on the paper.
+For slightly older children, you could write down simple math problems and have them show the answer in Shopkins.

 8. Memory Tray